-If you claimed a tax credit in the prior year, Inland Revenue will automatically send you a Tax credit claim form in April each year.
+If you claimed a tax credit in the prior year, Inland Revenue will send you a Tax credit claim form in April each year.
 Otherwise, click here for the latest version of the IR526 Tax credit claim form.
 The easiest way to submit a receipt for a donation is to use myIR.
 Inland Revenue will work out your tax credit without you having to file a claim when the tax year ends on 31 March.

 This information relates solely to individuals and individual income tax.
 There are other types of tax credits.
 Please contact us for more information on these.

 Taxpayers who do not meet their tax obligations may face penalty or interest charges.
 To avoid such charges, you should pay the full amount of tax you owe by the due date.

 The main kinds of charges for failing to meet tax obligations are: